 - Pass the end of the yarn through the loop.

 How to Double Crochet - Increasing and Decreasing

 If you want to create items of clothing that need to be shaped, you will need to learn to increase and decrease crochet stitches.

 To Increase Double Crochet

 Simply crochet 2 dc into one stitch in the row below.
 Your crochet pattern should specify where to do this.
-In the photo below I have increased the crochet in the middle of the row.
+You can increas the crochet in the middle or end of the row.